 In cats with signs of urinary tract inflammation, blood work is evaluated to check kidney function and to determine if there is any evidence of infection or other systemic illnesses.
 A urine sample is evaluated for crystals and may be sent in for culture, although bacterial infections of the bladder are uncommon in cats.
 In cats with recurrent infections, x-rays of the belly may be taken to see if calculi (stones) or other material are present in the kidneys or bladder (Figure 1), and your primary care veterinarian may inject contrast material into the bladder during x-rays to see if there are any anatomic causes for straining and bloody urine, such as a bladder wall defect or a stricture (narrowing) of the urethra.

 After surgery, some cats will develop bleeding or swelling.
 Stricture (scarring and narrowing) of the urethrostomy site may occur if the cat traumatizes the surgery site or with incomplete dissection or urine leakage under the skin (Figure 3).
+This can cause recurrence of symptoms or complete blockage.
 Bacterial urinary tract infections occur in 25% of cats within the first year after perineal urethrostomy.
-Perineal urethrostomy does not prevent bladder inflammation or stone formation, so clinical signs of urinary tract disease may continue in some cats.
+Perineal urethrostomy does not prevent bladder inflammation or stone formation.

 Prevention of urethral blockage depends on the cause of the blockage.
 If the surgery is performed properly, it is unlikely that cats will develop subsequent urinary obstructions.
-Perineal urethrostomy does not prevent bladder inflammation or stone formation.
+Perineal urethrostomy does not prevent bladder inflammation or stone formation, however, so clinical signs of urinary tract disease may continue in some cats.